 As a consequence, the following text has been added to the Statistical analysis section:

-A detailed cost-effectiveness analysis will not be undertaken in this pilot trial, but simple analyses of cost-effectiveness will be performed utilizing quality of life data and length of stay data.
+“A detailed cost-effectiveness analysis will not be undertaken in this pilot trial, but simple analyses of cost-effectiveness will be performed utilizing quality of life data and length of stay data.”

 Page 11, line 30: Did you confirm if the surgical team is interested in 120 hours of Holter monitoring results?
 Could it be they only want information on arrhythmia's?